gradient-pulse/phi-mesh/experiments/rgpx_proof_proto/cmb_phase_dagger/results/headline_findings.md

 	•	Interpreted conservatively, MF V0+V1 at (lmax=256, nside=256) is reconstruction-/estimator-consistent rather than an immediate model-class discriminator.
   •	Only if a residual persists after higher-N end-to-end controls and Gate 3 robustness do we treat it as evidence for generative mismatch.

-Next objective: upgrade from “consistent at low N” to “attributed and stable” by:
+### Next objective
+Upgrade from conservative attribution to stronger stress-test coverage by:
-	1.	increasing ΛCDM recon sims (target N ≥ 20), and
+1. increasing ΛCDM reconstruction cohorts (target N ≥ 20, and higher where practical),
-	2.	running Gate 3 robustness probes (masks/splits/ℓ-sensitivity), to identify which parts of the pipeline generate the high-D1 regime and whether any residual survives end-to-end controls.
+2. running Gate 3 robustness probes (masks / splits / ℓ-sensitivity / estimator variants),
+3. comparing GC-feature envelopes (shape descriptors), not only scalar distances, to localize which morphology features are pipeline-driven versus persist across controls.

 ### Gate 3 (MF) — null adequacy / scientific comparability: OPEN
-Observed Planck PR3 lensing φ_lm is highly deviant relative to the phase-only surrogate null under MF V0+V1.
-This establishes “anomaly relative to this null,” not yet a generative mismatch.
+Observed Planck PR3 lensing φₗₘ remains strongly deviant relative to the phase-only surrogate null under MF V0+V1.
+Gate 3 remains OPEN because robustness coverage (masks / splits / ℓ-sensitivity / estimator variants) is still being expanded.

 ---

 ## Current findings (MF V0+V1)

 ### Observed vs phase-only null: strong deviation (established)
-Observed Planck PR3 lensing φ_lm deviates strongly from the phase-only surrogate null across the ℓmax sweep.
+Observed Planck PR3 lensing φₗₘ deviates strongly from the phase-only surrogate null across the ℓmax sweep.
 This is a stable and replicated result of the MF V0+V1 pipeline.

 ### Observed vs Gaussian controls: morphology-sensitive separation (established)
 Gaussian synthetic controls (Cℓ-matched nulls) do not reproduce the observed morphology-sensitive regime under the same MF pipeline.
 The strongest separation is carried by morphology-sensitive diagnostics, especially: